Dean Fujioka: 2020's

 In February 2025, Fujioka starred in Shōjiki Fudōsan Minerva Special, a spin-off of the TV series he appeared in the previous year.
 Meanwhile, he appeared at the event Ya Boy Kongming!
 The Movie kickoff Party and sang in the costume of Liu Bei, the character he played.
 In March, he became the first Japanese to serve as an AFA ambassador at the 18th Asian Film Awards.
 In April, he appeared in the TV series Taigan no Kaji~ Kore ga, Watashi no Ikiru Michi!~.
 In the same month, he appeared in the films Meet me at Angie's BAR and Oishikute Naku Toki.
 Furthermore, he played the role of Liu Bei and narrated the story in the film Ya Boy Kongming!
 The Movie, a sequel to the TV series in which he appeared in 2023.
 In May, he appeared in the film Our Eternal Song.
 In September, he held his live entitled RE: BIRTHDAY.
 In October, he took part in the festival 2025 SUPER SLIPPA 超犀利趴14 at Kaohsiung Arena in Taiwan.
-Meanwhile, he is appearing in the TV series Just A Bit Espers.
-In December, he is scheduled to hold his first orchestral concert entitled billboard classics DEAN FUJIOKA Premium Symphonic Concert -旅人-.
+Meanwhile, he appeared in the TV series Just A Bit Espers.
+In December, he held his first orchestral concert entitled billboard classics DEAN FUJIOKA Premium Symphonic Concert -Tabibito-.
+Furthermore, he also participated in the event the 9th Momoiro Uta Gassen presented by Momoiro Clover Z on New Year's Eve.

+From March 2026, Fujioka appeared on the Japanese reality competition show Produce 101 Japan Shinsekai as the National Producer Representative.
+From April, he starred in the TV series LOVED ONE.
+He also sang its theme song "Loved One", and released it for distribution in June.
+Furthermore, he took part in the outdoor music festival SAKYOU FES.2026 held in Tottori.
+In May, he appeared in the film Eiga Shōjiki Fudōsan, and his co-starring film Orang Ikan, which was screened at the 2024 Tokyo International Film Festival, was released in Japanese theaters.
+Meanwhile, he participated in the Crunchyroll Anime Awards 2026 as a performer.
+He sang "History Maker" during the opening of the awards ceremony.
+In November, he is scheduled to hold a solo concert at Toyosu PIT.